Osborne, Gray help No. 16 Florida State beat Miami 81-59

 TALLAHASSEE, Fla.
 (AP) — Malik Osborne had 11 points and 10 rebounds, RaiQuan Gray added 10 points and 11 rebounds and No. 16 Florida State routed short-handed Miami 81-59 on Wednesday night for its fifth straight victory.

 M.J.
 Walker and Sardaar Calhoun also had 11 points apiece for the Seminoles (10-2, 6-1 Atlantic Coast Conference).
 Florida State trails only Virginia (7-0) in the ACC standings.
+The Seminoles have won 22 straight ACC home games.

 Walker made 5 of 6 shots from the floor, and Calhoun was 4 of 6 shots.